jyoung4242/articles/pathfinding/pathfindingpart2.md

 Also included, are the ability to add diagonal traversals in the graph.
 Which simply modifies the graph created with extra edges added, please note, diagonal traversal is slightly more expensive than straight up/down, left/right traversal.

+## Why Excalibur

+Small Plug...

+[ExcaliburJS](https://excaliburjs.com/) is a friendly, TypeScript 2D game engine that can produce games for the web.
+It is free and open source (FOSS), well documented, and has a growing, healthy community of gamedevs working with it and supporting each other.
+There is a great discord channel for it [HERE](https://discord.gg/ScX52wD4eM), for questions and inquiries.
+Check it out!!!

 ## Conclusion